 Networking sessions will be offered throughout the conference.
-Breakfast, Lunch and breaks will be set up and scheduled to allow for attendee/vendor networking time.
+Breakfast, lunch and coffee breaks will be set up and scheduled to allow for attendee/vendor networking time.

-*Session formats utilized for Campus Technology Forum 2014 are subject to change, depending on final program.
+Session formats for Campus Technology Forum 2015 are subject to change, depending on final program.